Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Flat Surfaces and Moduli Spaces

 is obtained by \emph{collapsing} $\underline{k}$ by $P$, and denote it by $\underline{k}_P$.

 A \emph{stratification} of $\overline{\mathbb{P}\Omega}(\underline{k})$ is a decomposition of the space into disjoint topological subspaces.
-Thurston introduced a stratification in~\cite{thu} which is indexed by the admissible partitions of curvatures $\underline{k} = (k_1, \ldots, k_n)$.
+Thurston introduced a stratification in~\cite{thu} corresponding to the admissible partitions of curvatures $\underline{k} = (k_1, \ldots, k_n)$.
 We summarize the information about this stratification in the following: